ChrstphrHll/npc_gen/students/Ljuk Vulkor.md

 ---
 ### Description
 - 2nd year Dwarf Sorcerer in Elkenval
-- curly lighter blonde hair that's loose around the shoulders, Pale Green eyes, and Tan skin
+- short wavy auburn hair that's wild, Pale Green eyes, and Tan skin
 - Is Mystical and Negligent, and has Teamwork as their ideal

 ### Organizations